 Chelmsford is currently in the final round of bidding for £250 million from the Housing Infrastructure Fund.
 This is for the second railway station at Beaulieu Park and for the Chelsmford North East bypass.
 The Fund is a £5 billion fund that was established in 2017.
 Getting through to the final round is good news as there is sufficient funding to achieve all the bids in the final round provided each individual bid shows that the project can be delivered.
 The biders need to demonstrate that all practicalities of the build can be achieved (planning, design etc) and that the projects deliver the housing and benefits required.
 Essex County Council and Chelmsford City Council are working together to complete the final project case.
 This should be achieved by the end of the year.

-£118 million is being invested in capital projects at the hospitals in Broomfield, Southend and Basildon, including A&E improvements and a new stroke centre.
+£118 million is planned to be invested in capital projects at the hospitals in Broomfield, Southend and Basildon, including A&E improvements and a new stroke centre.
 Budgets for health in mid-Essex are increasing by £330 Million, which is a cash increase of 19 percent to 2021.
 A grant of £525,000 has been approved by Chelmsford City Council to improve the GP Surgery at Sutherland Lodge.

-£50 million is being invested in the new medical school to train doctors at Anglia Ruskin University.
-This is the first medical school in Essex and is due to take its first students in autumn 2019.
+£50 million has been invested in the new medical school to train doctors at Anglia Ruskin University.
+This is the first medical school in Essex.

 £1.8 million is being invested into improvements to link the High Street with Bond Street, while £400,000 has been allocated for work to Bell Meadow at the rear entrance of M&S.